Skip to main content

 Northern Sulawesi is located just a couple of degrees above the Equator and enjoys a tropical climate with temperatures that hover around 85º F (29º C) during the daytime and fall slightly at night.
 Afternoon and early morning showers are common but the sun generally shines throughout the day creating a perfect environment for swimming in the clear, blue seas.
 Water temperatures average 82º F (28º C), but we may experience transient moments of cooler temperatures due to currents, rain, or wind.

-Many of the reefs we will snorkel upon are subjected to currents associated with the large tide cycles that prevail in the area.
+Many of the reefs we will snorkel upon in Sulawesi are subjected to currents associated with the large tide cycles that prevail in the area.
 While we often schedule our session during a time when the currents are minimal, there will be planned drift snorkels.
 These types of snorkels take advantage of the water movement and allow us to float over the reef without having to actively swim.
 This activity usually becomes an instant favorite among our guests as it is very exciting and yet very passive at the same time!
 In some cases, however, the unpredictability of the tides may expose us to strong water movement.
 This may require a bit of effort though we will always have our dinghies standing by to help if needed.

 For our visit/walk in Tangkoko National Park and Kali waterfalls we suggest comfortable clothing for being active in tropical environments (cottons or quick-drying materials), a hat, shoes for walking on established, but uneven trails, and a packable light-weight rain jacket.

-Please read more about our daily schedule here.
+Please read more about our daily schedule.

 WHAT TO BRING

-The following list is a suggestion of things to bring and applies to almost all of our trips (specific items on a particular departure will be noted on the departure information).
+The following list is a suggestion of things to bring and applies to almost all our trips.

 -A good fitting mask, snorkel, and set of fins.
 If your equipment is brand new, please try it out in the pool.
-Determining the fit and function of your equipment in the pool includes doing several laps with all of your equipment on.
+Determining the fit and function of your equipment in the pool includes doing several laps with all your equipment on.
 Doing several snorkel dives is also very beneficial.
 It is also important to clean your new equipment, especially your mask.
-Cleaning procedures for your mask include light scrubbing with toothpaste or dishwasher soap to remove the light layer of silicon that is used to preserve the mask during shipping and storage.
-All areas of the mask, both inside and out, need to be addressed.
+Cleaning procedures for your mask include light scrubbing with toothpaste or dishwasher soap to remove the layer of silicon used to preserve the mask during shipping.
+Clean both sides of the mask.
 Doing this greatly reduces the chances of having your mask fog.
 Not doing this, even when using mask de-fogger, usually results in a fogged mask.

--A wetsuit, rash guard, diveskin, or any type of clothing that can be used for thermal and/or protection form the sun.
+-A wetsuit, rash guard, diveskin, or any type of clothing that can be used for thermal and/or protection from the sun.
 We suggest bringing a full 3mm wetsuit and some type of core insulation like a vest or shirt made of 1 – 2 mm neoprene (e.g., Lavacore or Sharkskin shirts or vests).
 These items will not only provide thermal protection but protection from the sun as well.
-For those who feel that a 3mm suit may be too warm, please consider a full body skin or rash guard to ensure protection from the strong sun.
-With regards to thermal protection, remember the saying: it is better to have and not need, than to need and not have.
+For those who feel that a 3mm suit may be too warm, please consider a full body skin or rash guard to ensure protection from the sun.
+With regards to thermal protection, remember the saying: It is better to have and not need, than to need and not have.
 One that note…

 -Head protection in the form of a wetsuit hood, a cap, or even a bandana.
-Anything that can keep the sun off of your head is extremely important.
+Anything that can keep the sun off your head is extremely important.
 It is the most exposed part of our bodies when we are floating on the surface.

 -Biodegradable sunscreen lotion.
-Okay, this is a tricky suggestion.
-Even many biodegradable sunscreen lotions have been shown to harm and even kill tiny larvae (baby marine life ranging from fish to all types of invertebrates especially coral).
+Sunscreen lotions can be harmful and even kill tiny larvae (baby marine life).
 It is fine to wear on land, but we highly discourage the use of sunscreen lotions in the water.
-Having a full wetsuit or skin will do the job of protection from the sun much better than lotions and the suits also help with thermal protection.
+A full wetsuit or dive skin will protect one from the sun much better than lotions and provide thermal protection.
 It is truly a win-win for everyone and the marine environment.

 -Casual, lightweight, tropical clothing